MAKEroanoke/makeroanoke.org/site/content/_posts/2025-03-17-membership-page-draft.md

 You do *not* need to be a Member to:

 * Attend or teach a class through MAKE Roanoke
-* Attend a Community Meeting
+* Attend Community Meetings

-To become a Member you must either:
+To become a Member you must:

+* Complete the membership application \[Link]
+* Pay the monthly membership fee (via PayPal, link below)
+* Sign and Abide by the [Member Handbook and Code of Conduct](https://mkroa.org/handbook)
+* Complete the General Orientation
+* New members must also

-* Be sponsored by an existing Member *or*
+  * Be sponsored by an existing Member ***or***
   * Go through a probationary period of 60 days

     * Probationary Members may not:

       * Vote
       * Serve on the Board
       * Sponsor a new Member
     * Probationary Membership can be terminated by a simple majority vote of the Board

+All membership applications must be approved by the Board or their designees.